jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 ## Available metrics

-We support different metrics in the Flow, and we will later allow users to define their own.
+Flows support different metrics out of the box, in addition to allowing the user to define their own custom metrics.

-Because all the Pods don't have the same role, they expose different kind of metrics:
+Because not all Pods have the same role, they expose different kind of metrics:

 ### Gateway Pods